aishwarya1712/markdown-datasheet-for-datasets/DATASHEET.md

 1. **Will the dataset be distributed to third parties outside of the entity (e.g. company, institution, organization) on behalf of which the dataset was created?** If so, please provide a description.

 	Yes.
 PDL is a B2B company data provider.
 The Company and Person datasets are made available through Free, Pro and Enterprise plans.
 The Free plan provides customers with about 100 records per month.
 The Pro plans start at $100 and provide users with 350 records.
-The Enterprise plan has custom pricing and provides users unrestricted access to all fields with unlimited record access.
+The Enterprise plan has custom pricing and provides users unrestricted access to all fields with unlimited record access.[15]

 2. **How will the dataset will be distributed (e.g. tarball on website, API, GitHub)?** Does the dataset have a digital object identifier (DOI)?